|

 menu).

-screen is shown, mark the start of the block with a single click, then shift
+screen is shown, mark the start with a single click, then shift

 A selected block is indicated as a color-inverted rectangle in the plot